Data has become one of the world’s most valuable assets – so, unsurprisingly, protecting it from a multitude of risks remains a continual challenge.

 What’s behind insider data breaches?

-To mitigate a security threat, organizations need to understand as much as possible about it.
+To mitigate a security threat, organisations need to understand as much as possible about it.
 The problem: Cybersecurity threats involving people are difficult to predict and can change over time.

 Focusing on insider data breaches, it can be difficult to know when a person might be about to leak data accidentally.
 In fact, our research shows that IT leaders believe the top three causes of insider data breaches are employees rushing and making mistakes (60%), lack of awareness (44%), and lack of training for security tools (36%).